O-X-L/ansible-opnsense/docs/source/modules/rule_multi.rst

 Info
 ****

-For basic info, limitations and must-know to the rule-handling see the :ref:`ansibleguy.opnsense.rule <modules_rule>` module!
+For basic info, limitations and must-know to the rule-handling see the :ref:`oxlorg.opnsense.rule <modules_rule>` module!

 Multi
 *****

-- Each rule has the attributes as defined in the :ref:`'single' ansibleguy.opnsense.rule <modules_rule>` module
+- Each rule has the attributes as defined in the :ref:`'single' oxlorg.opnsense.rule <modules_rule>` module

 - To ensure valid configuration - the attributes of each rule get verified using ansible's built-in verifier